Tampa Shipbuilding Company

 Tampa Shipbuilding Company, or TASCO, was one of a number of shipyards in Tampa, Florida.
 It operated from 1917 to after World War II, closing in 1947.
+The site is now Gulf Marine Repair which operates with floating dry docks.

 History

 Origins

 Originally Tampa Shipbuilding & Engineering Company, founded in 1917, the yard built ships under the United States Maritime Commission's pre-war long-range shipbuilding program.
 It was also called the Tampa Shipbuilding & Dry Dock Company.
 It would use the facilities of the Tampa Foundry & Machine Co.
 Tampa Foundry that ceased to exist in 1916.
 The Tampa Foundry was established in 1892 and was later incorporated in 1905.